 by Hallie Tennant, M.A.

 It’s a beautiful Saturday morning: birds are chirping, the sun is shining, and all is well.
-You step out into your backyard, shovel in hand, hoping to get an early start on those new garden beds you’d been planning to add for months now.
+You step out into your backyard, shovel in hand, hoping to get an early start on those new garden beds you’d been planning.

-Just as you settle into digging, the blade of your shovel hits something firmer than the surrounding soil with a resounding THUNK.
-Intrigued, you clear away the overlying dirt to see what it is, only to reveal what is clearly part of a skeleton.
+Just as you start digging, the blade of your shovel hits something firmer than the surrounding soil with a resounding THUNK.
+Intrigued, you clear away the overlying dirt revealing what seems to be some sort of skeleton.

-Your mind immediately leaps to all of those CSI reruns you watched last winter (could it be a crime scene?!) before calmly descending to reality again.
+Your mind immediately leaps to all of those CSI reruns you watched last winter before calmly descending to reality again.
 “It’s probably an animal,” you tell yourself somewhat hopefully, using your gloved hands to brush the soil away from the bone.
-But what is it?
+But, what is it?

 But what do you do when this happens?
 This post will help you determine the best course of action for dealing with bones found in your garden.